Last Updated: December 21, 2020

 A: Individuals with COVID-19 symptoms who work in the following above roles are encouraged to use the self-assessment tool to help determine whether they need to be tested for COVID-19.

-For a person with COVID-19 who had no symptoms when they were tested, they can spread disease to others from 48 hours before they had their test done to 10 days after the date of their test (if they remain symptom free).
-If the person develops symptoms after having their test, they are contagious to others for the duration of their symptoms.
+For a person with COVID-19 who had no symptoms when they were tested, the infectious period is 48 hours before they had their test done, to 10 days after the date of their test (if they remain symptom free).
+If the person develops symptoms after having their test, they are infectious to others for the duration of their symptoms.
 For most people, this is until 10 days after the start of their symptoms.
+See Isolation and Quarantine for more information.

 Q: I have been sent multiple AHS text messages notifying me I am a close contact.
 Why have I had more than one text sent to me?